Links on Android Authority may earn us a commission. Learn more.

 If you’re looking for a standalone VR headset on a budget, the Oculus Quest 2 is the one to go with.
-It’s super portable as well as easy to use — it does not have to be hooked up to a PC or console to work.
-Partially made of a breathable fabric, this headset is comfortable to wear for hours on end.
+It’s super portable and easy to use — it does not have to be hooked up to a PC or console to work, technically making it one of the best mobile VR headsets.

 Samsung Gear VR

 Samsung’s Gear VR is one of the few true mobile VR headsets still around today.
 All you need to do to enjoy over 600 games and a ton of 360-videos is insert your smartphone into the device.